 Since 2001, U.S. Air Force surgeons, nurses and technicians have been coming to Shock Trauma for training through the Center for Sustained Trauma and Readiness Skills (C-STARS) program.

-The new building will house a National Trauma and Emergency Medicine Training Center.
-This training center will have four simulation rooms and be located on the new building's first floor.
-These technologically advanced simulation rooms will have the ability to replicate conditions in the hospital and on the battlefield to enhance the skills of both civilian and military health care professionals.
+The building houses a National Trauma and Emergency Medicine Training Center.
+This training center has four simulation rooms and is located on the building's first floor.
+These technologically advanced simulation rooms have the ability to replicate conditions in the hospital and on the battlefield to enhance the skills of both civilian and military health care professionals.

 Nurses and other staff members were involved in planning the layout of the new building.
 They looked at work-flow issues, as well as patient safety and comfort, to create a space that was both patient- and family-centered, in addition to being user-friendly for the staff.

-The entrance to the building will be on Lombard Street, just west of the connection to the Weinberg Building.
-There will be a reception desk and waiting area for Shock Trauma visitors and family members on the first floor.
-People coming to the Medical Center's expanded adult and pediatric emergency departments will use a separate entrance located in the Weinberg Building.
+The entrance to the building is on Lombard Street, just west of the connection to the Weinberg Building.
+There is a reception desk and waiting area for Shock Trauma visitors and family members on the first floor.
+People coming to the Medical Center's expanded adult and pediatric emergency departments use a separate entrance located in the Weinberg Building.